-I’ve never known a love like this, therefore, fear comes with it or at least it does in my mind.
+I’ve never known a love like this, therefore, fear comes with it .

 I love my son so much and it terrifies me that I’m going to do something wrong or put him in a situation that is not safe for him.
 Like going to a grocery story where someone is sick so then he gets sick.

 I am way more protective than I thought I would be, well because that’s part of my job.
 He can’t protect himself yet, so that’s up to me.

 On a daily basis I have to remind myself that God trusted me with this little human and he knew I could do it and take perfect care of him.
 So, I try to let fear go and just love.
 One of my friends always says, “let your faith be bigger than your fear.”
 I often have to remind myself of this.

 Just when you think you know what you’re doing, you don’t.

 I have had many times where I actually get kind of cocky thinking I have this mom thing down and then poop hits the fan…usually literally.